marc-jones/phd_thesis/content/03_winter/02_global.md

 In order to compare transcriptional responses between tissues, comparisons between the apex and leaf SOMs were made.
 By comparing expression differences between the tissues in both varieties, it allows for differences that are biologically relevant, and not the result of biological noise, to be highlighted.
 Of the clusters to which most genes are mapped in all SOMs generated, there is consistently a cluster with an expression pattern that increases during the vernalization treatment, with expression returning to pre-cold levels after the treatment.
-However, tissue specific subtleties exist between the expression traces for these clusters.
+However, tissue-specific subtleties exist between the expression traces for these clusters.
 In the apex, the peak expression value during the cold is observed at the day 43 time point in both Westar (cluster 19; Figure \ref{figure:216:somaw}) and Tapidor (cluster 88; Figure \ref{figure:3xx:tapsomapex}), with expression decreasing slightly at the day 64 time point before returning to pre-cold levels after the treatment.
 However, the response in the leaf is more gradual, with expression increasing during the cold treatment and peaking at the day 64 time point in both Westar (cluster 99; Figure \ref{figure:217:somlw}) and Tapidor (cluster 25; Figure \ref{figure:3xx:tapsomleaf}).
 A potential explanation is the difference in mitotic activity between the two tissues[@michaels_memories_2000].